PAFR2003/LightsCameraDestruction/README.md

 # README for Reactorland
-This is Reactorland, a civilization based from FBE Reactors for DeCiv mod.
+This is Reactorland, a civilization based on reaction video people in YouTube for DeCiv.

 ...